 Nothing is ever easy—the memory of my son’s face.

 As I swerved around other vehicles, we made our way onto a bridge across the train tracks.
-All four drones circled, positioning themselves at each wheel, continuing to bombard the car with bullets and missiles.
-The latter miss.
+All four drones circled, positioning themselves at each wheel, continuing to bombard the car with bullets and missiles—the latter missed.
 I veered through the oncoming traffic.

 ‘Doctor, hand me the rifle and clips.
 You must take the wheel.’